Fu Manchu (band)

-Fu Manchu is an American stoner rock band formed in Orange County, California in 1985.
+Fu Manchu is an American stoner rock band from Orange County, California.
+The band grew out of the hardcore punk band Virulence, which was founded in 1985, and adopted the name Fu Manchu in 1990.
 The band underwent multiple lineup changes throughout the 80s and 90s, but has remained consistent since 2001.
 The band currently consists of founding-guitarist-turned-lead-vocalist Scott Hill, bassist Brad Davis, lead guitarist Bob Balch and drummer Scott Reeder.

-Fu Manchu have been long associated with the Palm Desert Scene, alongside bands such as Queens of the Stone Age, Kyuss and Mondo Generator.
+Fu Manchu has long been associated with the Palm Desert Scene, alongside bands such as Queens of the Stone Age, Kyuss and Mondo Generator.
 Monster Riff has described the band as "one of the most loved and revered... bands in the stoner rock world."

 History

 Fu Manchu originally formed in 1985 as a hardcore punk band called Virulence.
 The lineup was vocalist Ken Pucci, guitarist Scott Hill, bassist Mark Abshire, and drummer Ruben Romano.
 In 1987, Abshire left the band and was replaced by Greg McCaughey.
 They recorded their debut LP If This Isn't a Dream... in 1988, which was released on Alchemy Records (1989).
 In 1990, Pucci left the band and was replaced by vocalist Glenn Chivens, and they changed their name to Fu Manchu.
 Soon after, they released the "Kept Between Trees" 7 inch single on Slap-a-Ham Records.
 McCaughey was replaced by Mark Abshire.
 Chivens also left the band around this time for unknown reasons.
 Rather than search for a new vocalist, Scott Hill became lead singer, and Scott Votaw was recruited as lead guitarist.
 In 1992, Fu Manchu released three 7 inch singles: "Senioritis", "Pick Up Summer", and "Don't Bother Knockin' (If This Vans Rockin')".
 In 1993, Votaw left the band and was replaced by lead guitarist Eddie Glass, who had previously played drums in the band Olivelawn.

 Fu Manchu's first album, No One Rides for Free (1994), was released by Bong Load Custom Records, an independent label.
 No One Rides for Free marked the beginning of the band's heavy focus on muscle cars and drag racing, common themes in the stoner rock genre.

 Abshire left Fu Manchu before they recorded their second album, Daredevil, in 1995.
 He was replaced by Brad Davis.
 The band promoted Daredevil with extensive touring throughout the US and Canada, and reached a wider audience thanks to an opening slot with Monster Magnet, who at the time were the commercial darlings of the stoner rock genre.

 Romano and Glass left shortly after the release of Fu Manchu's third album, In Search of...
 (1996), citing personal and musical differences with Hill.
 They were replaced by Brant Bjork and Bob Balch, respectively.
 Glass, Romano and Abshire soon regrouped to form Nebula, a power trio that took the jam-influenced side of Fu Manchu and expanded on it.
 Members of Nebula have commented that "we're all family" to fans wearing Fu Manchu shirts at their concerts.